LGBTQIA+ identity and mental health

 - Bisexual: You’re attracted to people of more than one gender.

 - Asexual: You don’t experience sexual attraction to anyone.

 - Pansexual: You’re attracted to people regardless of their sex or gender identity.

-The term “homosexual” was historically used to refer to people in the LGBT community, but it’s now often considered outdated or offensive and should be avoided.
+The term “homosexual” was historically used to refer to people in the gay community, but it’s now often considered outdated or offensive and should be avoided.

 Lasting effects of discrimination

 A long, ongoing history of legal discrimination and oppression contributes to the mental health challenges LGBTQIA+ people face in the US and beyond.

 Criminalization: Throughout history, many cultures have severely criminalized same-sex relationships, often through charges of “sodomy.”
 In the US, state sodomy laws existed until 2003, when the Supreme Court struck them down.

 Pathology: Being gay has been inaccurately painted as an illness.1 In 1952, the American Psychological Association (APA) listed homosexuality as a mental health disorder in its first “Diagnostic and Statistical Manual” (DSM).2 This led to inhumane psychological treatments that attempted to “cure” gay people, including electric shock therapy and conversion therapy.3 The APA removed the DSM diagnosis in 1973, but conversion therapy remains legal in a majority of states.4 However, conversion therapy has been deemed unethical by mental health professional boards, including the American Psychological Association, the American Counseling Association, and others.5